CprimeLearningLabs/gitops-bootcamp/exercise/advanced-deployment/blue-green.md

 Argo Rollouts has a plugin for kubectl and you should have installed it earlier in the setup.

-You can check that it's installed with
+You can check that it's installed with (if you're on Windows, replace `kubectl argo rollouts` with `kubectl-argo-rollouts-windows-amd64.exe`)

 ```
 kubectl argo rollouts --help